Lincoln-Madaraka/staffile/README.md

 ## Installation

-To install and run the Task Management App locally, follow these steps:
+To install and run the Staffile App locally, follow these steps:

 1. Clone the project
 2. Go to the project root directory and run `composer install` and `npm install`